 Landec is focusing its research and development resources on both existing and new product applications.
-Expenditures for research and development for the fiscal years ended May 25, 2014, May 26, 2013 and May 27, 2012 were \$7.2 million, \$9.3 million and \$9.6 million, respectively.
-Research and development expenditures funded by corporate or governmental partners were zero during fiscal year 2014, \$688,000 during fiscal year 2013 and zero in fiscal year 2012.
+Expenditures for research and development for the fiscal years ended May 31, 2015, May 25, 2014 and May 26, 2013 were \$7.0 million, \$7.2 million and \$9.3 million, respectively.
+Research and development expenditures funded by corporate or governmental partners were zero during fiscal years 2015 and 2014 and \$688,000 during fiscal year 2013.
 The Company may seek funds for applied materials research programs from U.S. government agencies as well as from commercial entities.
 The Company anticipates that it will continue to incur significant research and development expenditures in order to maintain its competitive position with a continuing flow of innovative, high-quality products and services.
-As of May 25, 2014, Landec had 61 employees engaged in research and development with experience in polymer and analytical chemistry, product application, product formulation, and mechanical and chemical engineering.
+As of May 31, 2015, Landec had 64 employees engaged in research and development with experience in polymer and analytical chemistry, product application, product formulation, and mechanical and chemical engineering.